webarch-coop/ansible-role-apt/README.md

 # Ansible role for Apt configuration

-Currently this role only supports Debian but the intention is to add Ubuntu support at some point.
+Currently this role only supports Debian Jessie, Stretch and Buster and Ubuntu Bionic.

 To use this role you need to use Ansible Galaxy to install it into another repository under `galaxy/roles/apt` by adding a `requirements.yml` file in that repo that contains: